TranTrung2003/Lexer_midterm/Documentation/README.md

 ## Input
 2 example `*.vc` files in code directory.
 ## Output
-Corresponding `*.vctok` files with each line containing a token and its info.
+- Corresponding `*.vctok` files with each line containing a token and its info.
-DFA.dat file
+- DFA.dat file containing start, transition table and terminal states.